Applying for the title of docent

 Applicants with helsinki.fi user account and either a valid employment contract, grant researcher contract, visiting researcher or visiting professor contract at the University of Helsinki apply via the Employee login link.

-Applications can be submitted only during the application period, preferably in good time because the application processes are long: it takes usually about one year from submitting the application to granting the title of docent.
+Applications can be submitted only during the application period.
+Please be prepared for a long application process: it takes usually about one year from submitting the application to granting the title of docent.

 Before submitting an application for a title of docent, the candidate has to discuss the adequacy of published works and the field (title) with the professor representing the field closest to the planned title.
 If the field of the title of docent is new (the Faculty has had no previous docents in the field in question) the application must be accompanied by a statement of the professor of the relevant discipline giving grounds for the establishment of such a docentship.